 This component will deliver services, many in coordination with the Community Innovation Centers (CICs) and Regional Innovation Hubs (RIHs), tailored to Project beneficiaries at various stages/levels of the innovation ecosystem.
-The component will carry out outreach and communication activities, and provide training and technical assistance in support of: (a) building the innovation community of Georgia, and organizing and carrying out innovation competitions; (b) carrying out periodic skills needs assessments of firms and developing digital economy skills of individuals; and (c) developing the innovation capacity of individuals and firms.
+The component will carry out outreach and communication activities, and provide training and technical assistance in support of: (a) carrying out periodic skills needs assessments of firms and developing digital economy skills of individuals; and (b) developing the innovation capacity of individuals and firms.